RadDx logo

 Works with CT, MRI, ultrasound, and X-ray reports.

 Phrase pages are most helpful when you want to decode the exact words copied from a report.
-They work best when read together with the main finding page and any related symptom context, then compared with nearby phrases such as "Disc extrusion causing mass effect on the traversing nerve root.."
+This wording is usually shorthand, not a full diagnosis.
+It reads best with the main finding page, then compared with nearby phrases such as "Disc extrusion causing effect on the traversing nerve root.."

 • The report describes edema, hemorrhage, mass effect, or enhancement